Workiva/over_react/doc/new_boilerplate_migration.md

 Here, `uiFunction` gets a generic parameter of `FooProps` inferred from the LHS typing, allowing props to be statically typed as `FooProps`.

-The generated `$FooPropsConfig` is passed in as an argument, and serves as the entrypoint to the generated code.
+The generated `$FooConfig` is passed in as an argument, and serves as the entrypoint to the generated code.

 #### With Default Props